nychealth/EH-dataportal/content/data-stories/redlining/index.md

 </div>
 {{< /rawhtml>}}

-Large parts of Manhattan were redlined.
-However, reinvestment in recent decades has lead to rising property values and the displacement of some former residents.
-Neighborhoods that were once redlined now have some of the city's most expensive real estate.

 ### Redlining's effects continue today
 In New York City, many once-thriving neighborhoods experienced severe disinvestment as a result of redlining, which caused inequality that continued from one generation to the next.
 Neighborhoods that were redlined in the 1930s have higher rates of poverty even today – nearly 90 years after the maps were created.
 According to the [National Community Reinvestment Coalition](https://ncrc.org/holc/), 3 out of every 4 neighborhoods in the USA that were redlined in the 1930s are still low-to-moderate income today - and 2 out of every 3 are predominantly populated by people of color.